 One of the biggest worries I had before giving birth was whether or not my baby would know I was his mom.
 Sure, he lived inside of me for almost a year.
 But once he was out in this great big world, how would he know the difference between me and my mom or mother-in-law, especially since they were so excited to be actively involved in the early days of his care?
 It didn't take long for me to realize that he could tell the difference between me and his grandmothers, but how does a baby know its mother?
 It all comes down to the senses.

 If you are a mom-to-be worried that your baby won't recognize you, don't be.
-He's already in the process of getting to know you.
+They’re already in the process of getting to know you and forming a bond.